dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

      Discards any pending input from *input-stream*, both buffered input and, if possible, any input that might be at the stream’s source.

-     This operation is principally useful for “interactive” streams, such as TTY streams, to discard unwanted input after an error condition arises.
+     This operation is principally useful for "interactive" streams, such as TTY streams, to discard unwanted input after an error condition arises.
 There is a default method on :class:`<stream>` so that applications can call this function on any kind of stream.
 The